top of page

 Camp Sentinel

-Camp Sentinel, located close by in Center Tuftonboro, offers a fun, quality Christian overnight and day camp for youth, adults, and families.
+Camp Sentinel, located in Center Tuftonboro, offers fun, quality Christian overnight and day camp for youth, adults, and families.
 Sentinel also hosts group retreats year-round as well as offering a year-round cabin for personal retreats for pastors, missionaries, and lay people.
 The mission of Camp Sentinel is to provide a safe and welcoming environment for Christian relationship building and spiritual renewal.
 Sentinel strives to create life-changing experiences for each camper or guest.
 Camp Sentinel is about mission and if there is a child or family in need of financial assistance, scholarships are provided.
 MVCC Outreach funds support the Sentinel Capital, Operating, and Scholarship Funds.
 (Note: Funds for Camp Sentinel are sent to ABC of Vermont and New Hampshire to be distributed to Sentinel).

 Website: www.campsentinel.org

-Contact: Kevin Van Brunt (Camp Director)
+Contact: Kevin Van Brunt (Executive Director)

 Contact: First Congregational Church, UCC (Office Administrator)